-Platelet-rich plasma injections – Over the past several years, much has been written and established about the treatment called platelet-rich plasma (PRP), which is a biological treatment.
+Platelet-rich plasma (PRP) injections – Over the past decade, much has been written and established about the treatment called platelet-rich plasma (PRP), which is a biological regenerative treatment.
 Platelets are specialised blood cells that contain proteins that help us with the healing and recovery process.
 It has been found that injecting areas of tissue damage and inflammation with high concentrations of platelets can encourage healing processes and speed up recovery from injury.
 A fully qualified clinician will take a small blood sample from you, and then extract your platelets via centrifugation.
 These platelets are then further concentrated and then injected into the area of your body that needs to be treated.

 Because the injection contains a high concentration of platelets, which can be from 5 – 10 times more than the untreated blood, it is well documented that these platelets will speed up healing, reduce inflammation and even have regenerative propertiea.
-More and more people now are turning towards PRP injections as opposed to Cortisone injections, especially as it gets more well-known.
+More and more people now are turning towards PRP injections as opposed to cortisone injections, especially as it gets more well-known.
 This is why it is commonly used within sports medicine.
 Many famous athletes — Tiger Woods, tennis star Rafael Nadal, and many others — have received PRP for various problems, such as sprained knees and chronic tendon injuries, and some have credited PRP with their being able to return more quickly to competition.

 So why are people choosing PRP over Cortisone?